-- 103 The information and material produced and/or processed by the Security IC Embedded Software Developer in Phase 1 and by the Composite Product Manufacturer can be grouped as follows: - the Security IC Embedded Software including specifications, implementation and related documentation, - pre-personalisation and personalisation data including specifications of formats and memory areas, test related data, - the User Data and related documentation, and - material for software development support - as long as they are not under the control of the TOE Manufacturer.
-Details must be defined in the Protection Profile or Security Target for the evaluation of the Security IC Embedded Software and/or Security IC. - 105 The developer of the Security IC Embedded Software must ensure the appropriate "Treatment of User Data (A.Resp-Appl)" while developing this software in Phase 1 as specified below.
+- The information and material produced and/or processed by the Security IC Embedded Software Developer in Phase 1 and by the Composite Product Manufacturer can be grouped as follows: - the Security IC Embedded Software including specifications, implementation and related documentation, - Pre-personalisation Data and Personalisation Data including specifications of formats and memory areas, test related data, - the user data of the Composite TOE and related documentation, and - material for software development support - as long as they are not under the control of the TOE Manufacturer.
+Details must be defined in the Protection Profile or Security Target for the evaluation of the Security IC Embedded Software and/or Security IC. - 111 The developer of the Security IC Embedded Software must ensure the appropriate usage of Security IC while developing this software in Phase 1 as described in the (i) TOE guidance documents (refer to the